Maple Festival Comes To Chelsea on March 21, 2015

-The Big 400 Maple Syrup Festival Brings Pancake Breakfasts, McLennan Maple Syrup Tours, Maple Wine Launches, and Expert Guided Outdoor Walks to Town
+The Big 400 Maple Syrup Festival Brings Pancake Breakfasts, McLennan Maple Syrup Tours, Maple Wine Launches, and Expert Guided Outdoor Walks and Maple Syrup Demonstrations

 It’s almost spring in Michigan so that means it’s time to celebrate this year’s bounty of maple syrup that is sure to pour its way from local trees to your pancakes soon enough!
 Michigan ranks 6th in maple syrup production in the United States and our region is no exception.
-The festival is in its second year and sure to grow and grow.
-Some of the ChelseaMich highlights of the festival include a pancake breakfast at the American Legion and guided tours at The Discovery Center.
-Come celebrate with The Big 400 on Saturday March 9th and Sunday March 10th.
+The festival started in 2012 and has been a hit!
+Some of the ChelseaMich highlights of the festival include a pancake breakfast at the American Legion and guided tours and maple syrup and tree tapping demonstrations at The Discovery Center.
+Come celebrate with The Big 400 in March of every year!

 Maple Festival Pancake Breakfasts

-Have a delicious maple syrup inspired Pancake Breakfast at one of three locations on Saturday morning, March 9.
+You can get your maple syrup fix at one of the Pancake Breakfast locations (there have been three in the past) on Saturday morning.
 Proceeds from the breakfasts go to support The Big 400 in guiding tourists to our region.

 Want to learn a little more about how and why trees make sap that is later turned into maple syrup and ends up on your pancakes?
 Or maybe you want to learn how to tap trees and make syrup at home?
-Take a tour and hear it from the experts on Sat, March 9 & Sun, March 10.
+Take a tour and hear it from the experts.

-- McLennan Maple Syrup, tours (Manchester, MI) – Every two hours beginning at 9 am - take a look at the sugar shack process, handle tools and supplies, learn about tapping the trees, and take part in maple-related activities such as coloring and crafts.
+- McLennan Maple Syrup, tours (Manchester, MI) - take a look at the sugar shack process, handle tools and supplies, learn about tapping the trees, and take part in maple-related activities such as coloring and crafts.
 Maple candy and ice cream with syrup are available for purchase.
 10950 M-52, Manchester, MI 48158, 734.428.7005

 Maple Wine Release & Café

-A highlight of the Maple Festival is the release of the current vintage of Sugar Snow, Sandhill Crane Vineyards’ limited edition dessert wine made with local maple sap and syrup.
+A highlight to past Maple Festivals is the release of the vintage of Sugar Snow, Sandhill Crane Vineyards’ limited edition dessert wine made with local maple sap and syrup.
 Light and not too sweet, Sugar Snow pairs beautifully with light desserts, sweet cheeses, and the winery’s famous Bacon Chocolate Chip Cookies.
 On Saturday and Sunday the winery’s new café will feature all sorts of sweet and savory dishes made with maple, including Sugar Snow Sorbet, a light, refreshing sorbet made with their wine by Zingerman’s Creamery.
 The winery will feature live music on Saturday and Sunday afternoon.
 Maple products (such as syrup and maple cream) will be available for purchase.
 Free admission.